 The Roth IRA accounts will create tax-free distributions in retirement.
-The brokerage account will be subject to taxable interest, dividends, and capital gains, but not income tax at each withdrawal.
+The brokerage account will be subject to taxable interest, dividends, and capital gains but not income tax at each withdrawal.
 The non-qualified annuity is a mix of taxable and non-taxable distributions.
 Although I’m not a big fan of annuities, they do have their place and, in some instances, could be a good option.
-They really come into play if you’re maxing everything out and have significant brokerage account savings – then it’s time to think about a low cost, variable, non-qualified annuity.
+If you’re maxing everything out and have significant brokerage account savings, they really come into play – then it’s time to think about a low-cost, variable, non-qualified annuity.

 It is a balancing act between your current tax situation against your future projected retirement tax liabilities.
-Throw in tax laws that change every so often – it’s a continual game of cat and mouse.
+Throw in tax laws that change occasionally – it’s a continual game of cat and mouse.

 Yes, this is just a different way to diversify your retirement savings.
 If the timing and your situation are right, Roth Conversions may be an appropriate tax-saving way to reduce future RMDs and allow your investments to grow tax-free.

 There are numerous factors regarding when and how much to convert to a Roth IRA.
-You have to do an analysis to make sure the benefits outweigh the cost to convert.
+You have to analyze to ensure the benefits outweigh the cost of converting.
 To learn more, see our post Learn how to implement a Roth Conversion Effectively.

 Retirement Distribution plan

 That’s the beauty of account diversification.
 You can do whatever is best for you.
 You have options.
-You can change it up each year (well, other than the Social Security decision) based on your needs and tax laws. learn more in Reduce your retirement risk with an effective retirement distribution strategy before it’s too late.
+You can change it up each year (other than the Social Security decision) based on your needs and tax laws.
+To learn more, check out Reduce your retirement risk with an effective retirement distribution strategy before it’s too late.

 Qualified Charitable Distribution (QCD)

-If you don’t need RMDs for living expenses, you have a few options.
+You have a few options if you don’t need RMDs for living expenses.
 You might move the RMD to a taxable investment account, although that doesn’t avoid the income tax due.
 Another option to consider is to donate the RMD directly to the charity with a Qualified Charitable Distribution (QCD).

 The QCD is when funds are sent from your qualified retirement account directly to your favorite charity, and even though this is a distribution, it is not taxable to you.
-It is a simple strategy that can have some significant tax benefits during your retirement years.
+It is a simple strategy that can have significant tax benefits during retirement.
 Learn more in our post 4 ways a Qualified Charitable Distribution can reduce your taxes.

 We’ve covered a wide range of topics in the retirement planning process.
-Planning out your retirement income sources, future tax liabilities, and Medicare costs is a never-ending exercise.
+Planning out your retirement income sources, future tax liabilities, and Medicare costs is never-ending.
 Planning ahead will allow you to keep more of your hard-earned savings in your own pocket.